wesharper/westonharper.com/src/posts/demystifying-callbacks.md

 ---
 title: Demystifying Callbacks
-description: A full, top-to-bottom breakdown of callbacks in JavaScript with examples.
+description: A full, top-to-bottom breakdown of callbacks with examples.
 date: "2025-08-22"
 tags:
   - JavaScript